BenjaminHalko/WiiMusicEditor/README.md

 UPDATE
 WiiMusicEditor

-2. Install Newest Version of Python: https://www.python.org/downloads/ (Make sure to say add to path when installing)
+2. Install The Newest Version of Python: https://www.python.org/downloads/ (Make sure to say add to path when installing)

 3. Make Sure You Have Cheats On in Dolphin Emulator